Cottagecore Aesthetic: Subculture On A Student Budget

 1. Downton Abbey

 Starring Hugh Bonneville and Jessica Brow, Downton Abbey is a fictional Yorkshire country estate and takes place between the years of 1912 and 1926.
-It follows the lives of the aristocratic Crawley family and their servents.
+It follows the lives of the aristocratic Crawley family and their servants.
 Set in the Edwardian era, you’re bound to see some serious cottagecore inspo in this iconic series.

 2. Bridgerton

-Another period drama for those aspiring for the cottagecore aesthetic, Bridgerton follows main character Daphne Bridgerton, who is the eldest of the Bridgerton family and their debut on Regency London’s marraige market.
+Another period drama for those aspiring for the cottagecore aesthetic, Bridgerton follows main character Daphne Bridgerton, who is the eldest of the Bridgerton family and their debut on Regency London’s marriage market.
 In the search for true love, there are lies, mysteries, romances and scandals.

 3. The Great British Bakeoff